batpigandme/modern-pentathlon/README.md

 the overall rank even though the athletes cross the finish line in the order of the final rankings.

+(Sidenote: I’m being a *little* sketchy in my intermediary variables below, as I temporarily use `lr_secs` to denote the seconds portion of the total time, and then ultimately use the same name to denote the final laser-run time in seconds.
+Because I’m playing things loose with that, I’m keeping the original character-encoded time by using `remove = FALSE` in my first `separate()` call).

 ``` r
 w_mp_finals %>%
   separate(lr_time, into = c("lr_mins", "lr_secs"), sep = ":", remove = FALSE) %>%